 Symptoms of a cyclobenzaprine overdose may include:

-If you observe someone who has overdosed on cyclobenzaprine, call 911 immediately.
+If you observe someone who has overdosed on cyclobenzaprine, or may have taken a Flexeril lethal dose, call 911 immediately.

 A cyclobenzaprine overdose can be dangerous and even deadly.
-Taking too much baclofen can cause an irregular heartbeat, vomiting, hallucinations, seizures, or even death.
+Taking too much of it can cause an irregular heartbeat, vomiting, hallucinations, seizures, or even death.

 It’s very important to take only the prescribed dose provided by your doctor.
 If you have any questions about your prescription or dosage, contact your doctor.
 Don’t make any changes in your dosage without talking with your doctor first.